xwausse/SQL-homework/lesson-20/homework/homework.md

 ('Jack', 'Smartphone', 1, 820.00, '2024-06-01');
 ```

-1. Find customers who purchased at least one item in March 2024 using EXISTS
+# 1. Find customers who purchased at least one item in March 2024 using EXISTS
-2. Find the product with the highest total sales revenue using a subquery.
+# 2. Find the product with the highest total sales revenue using a subquery.
-3. Find the second highest sale amount using a subquery
+# 3. Find the second highest sale amount using a subquery
-4. Find the total quantity of products sold per month using a subquery
+# 4. Find the total quantity of products sold per month using a subquery
-5. Find customers who bought same products as another customer using EXISTS
+# 5. Find customers who bought same products as another customer using EXISTS

 **Question 6.**
+# Return how many fruits does each person have in individual fruit level

 ```sql
 create table Fruits(Name varchar(50), Fruit varchar(50))
 insert into Fruits values ('Francesko', 'Apple'), ('Francesko', 'Apple'), ('Francesko', 'Apple'), ('Francesko', 'Orange'),